Shrimp fishing, Lake Hong, Hubei Province, China, 2015. © Mustafah Abdulaziz / WWF-UK

 Mr Abdulaziz says: “Water is one of the great challenges of our time.
 Across the planet we are seeing our fundamental relationship with water called into question…it is my hope that this exhibition may, irrespective of our borders, remind us that we must address this challenge as one and work towards coexistence with our environment, as much for individual benefit as our collective gain.
 Our future depends on our understanding; water hangs in the balance.”

-Watch this short video about Water Stories.
+Watch these short videos about Water Stories.